-For reading, you're looking at eight minutes per passage, four passages, 10 questions each.
+For the Reading section, you're looking at eight minutes per passage, to read four passages and answer 10 questions each.

 This strategy is not only good for time management, but it's also good for your confidence moving forward in the test.
 Getting bogged down on one difficult question can ruin your strategy moving forward.

 Like any ‘good’ test, there are always a few questions that can be ambiguously phrased and make you do a double-take.
 And oftentimes, the incorrect multiple choice answer will be designed to match the misread question.

 So make sure you're reading each question slowly and understand exactly what it's asking before you answer.